Admissions

 Refer to the section at the bottom of this checklist for more information on mailing and emailing official transcript(s).

-6. TOEFL or IELTS score for international applicants (This requirement may be waived if candidate has an undergraduate degree from an English-speaking school.)
+6. TOEFL, IELTS, or Duolingo score for international applicants (This requirement may be waived if the candidate has an undergraduate degree from an English-speaking institution.
+Please see the below section titled International Candidates for more information.)

 7. Two recommendations, at least one being an academic reference